 About the Faculty of Arts (Undergraduate)

 The McGill campus is an oasis in the heart of the business, cultural, and entertainment centres of downtown Montreal.
 At the centre of the Downtown campus is the Arts Building, the oldest building on campus and the University’s flagship.
-It houses classrooms, administrative offices, and Moyse Hall, an elegant and superbly equipped theatre.
+It houses classrooms, administrative offices, and Moyse Hall, an historic and superbly equipped theatre.
 For years, the front steps of the Arts Building have been a favourite spot to meet and to take a respite from the rigours of coursework.
 In addition to the Arts Building, the Faculty of Arts is housed in 22 other buildings across campus, including historic houses and former apartment buildings across campus.

 The Faculty maintains bilateral exchange programs with many universities around the world and encourages students to spend a term or two studying abroad, either through an exchange program or independently.
 Internships have also now become an integral part of an undergraduate degree.
 The Faculty of Arts Internship Office (AIO) assists students who wish to pursue short-term internship opportunities before completing their studies.
 The Faculty of Arts stands alone nationally in the scope and extent of services its established infrastructure and comprehensive support system makes available to students before, during, and upon their return from, their internship.
 Each year over 200 students intern with organizations around the globe.